BrianGardnerAtl/website/_drafts/compose_toggleable_buttons.md

 ---
 layout: post
 title: "Compose Toggleable Buttons"
-post-excerpt: "FILL IN BEFORE POSTING"
+post-excerpt: "Learn how to modify the state of a model class and how Toggleable is different from Clickable."
 ---

-[In my previous post](fill_this_in), a `Tweet` class is added to hold the state for the `TweetView`.
+[In my previous post](https://briangardner.tech/2020/03/25/compose-icon-buttons.html), the `Container` components are removed since they will be deprecated soon.
+The vector assets are also drawn using the `Icon` and `IconButton` components.
 In this post, some of the action buttons are set up to modify the state when clicked.

 The comment button will increment the comment count since a user can leave multiple comments on a single Tweet.
 The like and retweet buttons will act as a toggle.
 These also need a selected state so users know if they have liked or retweeted that Tweet.